The portion of the home that is above ground.

 Combines advanced digital reproduction techniques with superior craftsmanship to create amazingly authentic-looking designs like exotic hardwood, stone, slate and ceramic tile.
-MasterWorks™ Technology is available in many vinyl sheet and laminate product lines.
+MasterWorks™ Technology is available in many vinyl sheet product lines.

 MASTERWORKS TECHNOLOGY® WITH VTX™

 A variable texture technology that delivers a range of realistic textures and gloss levels with an incredibly natural feel.
-Available only on Armstrong Flooring brand vinyl sheet and some laminate floors.
+Available only on Armstrong Flooring brand vinyl sheet floors.